microsoft/live-share/docs/use/install-live-share-visual-studio.md

 ## Installation

-Before you begin, you'll need to install **Visual Studio 2022** or **Visual Studio 2019** or  **Visual Studio 2017 15.6 or higher** on Windows 7, 8.1, 10, or 11. *However, Visual Studio 15.7+ is recommended as this version enables local undo/redo support.*
+Before you begin, you'll need to install **Visual Studio 2022** or **Visual Studio 2019** or  **Visual Studio 2017 version 15.6 or higher** on Windows 7, 8.1, 10, or 11. *However, Visual Studio 2017 version 15.7+ is recommended as this version enables local undo/redo support.*

 Getting started is simple: